Academic policy information for Bachelor (undergradute) and Master (graduate) degree programs. Please select the relevant link below.

 A student placed on academic suspension or academically dis- missed may appeal to the Admissions and Standards Committee for undergraduate students and to the Graduate Committee for graduate students.
 The appeal must be prepared in writing and be accompanied by appropriate support documents.
 Reasons that may be acceptable for appeal consideration are:

 - A serious illness or an accident of the student.
 This will normally require a medical statement from a licensed physician.

 - Death, serious illness or injury in the immediate family (parent, siblings, children or spouse).
 A licensed physician’s statement or appropriate death certificate will be required.

 - Other extenuating circumstances may be acceptable and will be considered.

 On occasion, a student, in consultation with the advisor, identifies a need to take a course listed in this catalog at a time other than its regularly scheduled offering.
-Since this action may place a substantial burden on the College faculty, the institution seeks to keep special offerings at a minimum and to limit them to students who have achieved junior or senior standing with course obligations needed to fulfill graduation requirements.
+Since this action may place a substantial burden on the University faculty, the institution seeks to keep special offerings at a minimum and to limit them to students who have achieved junior or senior standing with course obligations needed to fulfill graduation requirements.
 The “Special Offering” form is available in the Registrar’s Office.

 The student is responsible for getting the student, advisor, course information portions of the form, completed, gathering the signatures of the Dean, Department Chair and Instructor, and submitting the form with a graduation plan to the Registrar’s Office for Admissions and Standards or Graduate Committee review.
 The review will assess the student’s past, current and future schedule, the student’s drop/add history, the number of special offerings taken in the past, the number of offerings to which the proposed instructor is already committed and when the course will be offered next.